Nepal travel information …

 Nepal is easily accessible via a well-connected network of airports.
 Railways and Roadways are options too but that requires getting to India.
 The sole international airport in Nepal, Tribhuvan International Airport, located in Kathmandu, is the main entry point via air.
 Nepal Air conducts flights all over the world and is the main flight operator for Nepal.
 However, one can fly with several other airlines like Air Arabia, Air China, Etihad Airways, Silk Airways, Fly Dubai, Jet Airways, Oman Airways, Qatar Airways, etc.

-Getting to Nepal via road requires border crossing from India.
+Getting to Nepal via road requires a border crossing from India.
 The points available for the crossing are Raxaul-Birgunj Crossing, Sunauli-Bhairawa Crossing, Siliguri-Kakarbhitta Crossing, and Banbasa-Mahendranagar Crossing.
 The only cargo and passenger train to get to Nepal operates between Sirsiya to the Indian town of Raxaul.

 - Popular Destinations to visit

 Nepal, as a tourist destination, has a lot to offer.
 From adventure sports to leisure activities and mountaineering ventures, Nepal offers a wide range of refreshing experiences.
 Some of the major destinations for tours in Nepal are Lumbini (the birthplace of Buddha), the capital city Kathmandu itself, Pokhara (the beautiful city of lakes), and Bandipur.
-Everest region, Langtang Valley, Rara Lake, Manaslu Conservation Area, and Annapurna Conservation Area, and Upper Mustang are excellent trek destinations.
+Everest region, Langtang Valley, Rara Lake, Manaslu Conservation Area, Annapurna Conservation Area, and Upper Mustang are excellent trek destinations.

 - Things to do in Nepal